U.S. to exchange ambassadors with Sudan, ending 23-year gap

 Sudan’s transitional government was formed in August and it agreed with the United States that it could start engaging with international institutions while still on a list of countries deemed sponsors of terrorism.

-Reporting by Daphne Psaledakis, Susan Heavey and Tim Ahmann; Editing by Chizu Nomiyama, Matt Spetalnick and Tom Brown
+Reporting by Daphne Psaledakis, Susan Heavey and Tim Ahmann; Additional reporting by Hesham Abdul Khalek in Cairo; Editing by Tom Brown and Peter Cooney